sine2pi/ASR-model/README.md

 Moving beyond literal transcription toward something more artistic and creative.

       On a road to build a "creative" speech-to-text model that can:

-Generate stories from audio
+      -Generate stories from audio
-Make poetic associations
+      -Make poetic associations
-Fill in gaps with imagination
+      -Fill in gaps with imagination
-Create richer, more expressive text..
+      -Create richer, more expressive text..
-Seperate the sad Morrissey songs from the two that arn't..
+      -Seperate the sad Morrissey songs from the two that arn't..

 ----